arefz99/GWDataScience/HW10/readme.md

-this is for SQL HW10
+this is for SQL HW9 - week 10